spectralDNS/shenfun/docs/source/mpi.rst

 such that ``u0`` and ``u1`` have values corresponding to their communicating processors rank in the ``COMM_WORLD`` group (the group of all CPUs).

-Note that both the :class:`.TensorProductSpace` s have functions with expansion
+Note that both the TensorProductSpaces have functions with expansion

 .. math::
    :label: u_fourier